Extraterritorial applications in export controls: EU, UK, US, and CN – what to consider

 • Legal persons: incorporated or constituted under UK law

-3. Extraterritorial jurisdiction of China’s new Export Control Law (ECL)
+3. Extraterritorial jurisdiction of China’s Export Control Law (ECL)

 4.1 Extraterritorial nature of US Export Administration Regulations (EAR)